eduardoleao052/Transformer-from-scratch/README.md

 QUEEN ELIZABETH:
 You are!
 Marcius worsed with thy service, if nature all person, thy tear.
 My shame;
 I will be deaths well; I say
-Of day, who nay; embrace
+Of day, who nay, embrace
 The common on him;
 To him life looks,
 Yet so made thy breast,
-Wrapte,
-He kiss,
-Take up;
 From nightly:
 Stand good.

-MENENIUS HISHOP:
-O felt people
-Two slaund that strangely but conscience to me.

 BENVOLIO:
 Why, whom I come in his own share; so much for it;